Chechekhins/scParadise/docs/theory.rst

 F1-score
 ********
-The F1 score is a crucial evaluation metric used in machine learning, particularly for classification tasks.
+The F1-score is a crucial evaluation metric used in machine learning, particularly for classification tasks.
 It combines both precision and recall into a single score, providing a balanced measure of a model's performance.
 This metric is especially useful in situations where the class distribution is imbalanced or when the costs of false positives and false negatives are significant.

 Mathematically, f1-score can be expressed as:

 .. math::
-   F1-score = 2 \times \frac {Precision + Recall}{Precision × Recall}
+   F1_score = 2 \times \frac {Precision + Recall}{Precision × Recall}

 Interpretation
 ==============
-The F1 score ranges from 0 to 1, where:
+The F1-score ranges from 0 to 1, where:
 * 0 indicates the worst performance (the model failed to identify any true positives).
 * 1 indicates perfect precision and recall (the model correctly identifies all positive instances without any false positives).